jz3lada/PullSQLData/README.md

     run the code and the SP give you the code for migrate the data of the table

 4. Copy the code
-5. In a new querry windows paste the code and press F5
+5. In a new querry windows paste the code and execute the code

   5.1.
 You can filter the data for pull, add the sentence " where column_name = sentence " in the final of the code if you         want migrate especific data, maybe in a range of dates, etc, etc.